thompsonemerson/cardmove/README.md

 ## Contributing

-Help improve these docs.
+You can help improve these docs.
 Open an [issue](https://github.com/thompsonemerson/cardmove/issues/new) or submit a pull request.

 1. Navigate to the main page of the repository
 1. [Fork it!](https://github.com/thompsonemerson/cardmove#fork-destination-box)